Should You Repair or Replace Your Windows? Complete Window Replacement Guide

 Knowing whether to replace windows isn’t straightforward and will vary by type, house and age.
 Some warning signs to look out for include:

-• Your home seems hard to keep warm.
+• Your home is hard to keep warm.
 Windows could be the culprit, so check whether they are noticeably draughty, letting warmth leak out and cold air in.

 • Condensation forming between sheets in your double glazing (essentially a window’s death sentence).

-• The windows are struggling with basic functionality, for example, they’re difficult to open and close.
+• Not functioning properly.
+If the windows are struggling with basic functionality, for example, they’re difficult to open and close, this could mean it’s time to replace them.

 If you’re taking on a major renovation project that features tired-looking windows, it can be easy to rush into the idea of switching them out for a new window replacement.
 But this isn’t the only option, as damaged units can often be brought back into service by an experienced joiner or specialist company.